scrambletools/eleven-bit-clock/README.md

 device IP to access the web interface.

 Compatibility:
-This code has been tested on the ESP32-C3 using ESP-IDF v5+, but should work on other ESP32 variants as well.
-It is used by the Pyramid Clock (www.pyramidclock.com).
+This code has been tested on the ESP32-C3 using ESP-IDF v6.1, but should work on other ESP32 variants as well.
+It is used by the Pyramid Clock (<www.pyramidclock.com>).

 Build notes:
-Make sure to rename secrets_rename.h to secrets.h and update the file with your appropriate api key(s)
+Make sure to rename secrets_rename.h to secrets.h and update the file with your appropriate api key(s).